Guest and Visitation Policy

 - Only guests with valid overnight passes are allowed through the front gate of campus after midnight.

 - No overnight guest is permitted to stay more than 20 nights in a semester, regardless of host.
+Residents are only permitted to host 20 overnight guests a semester.

 - To obtain a guest pass, visitors to the residence halls must present one of the following: